|

 Yeah, I had cocked it before I handed it to her!
 She went to cock it and

+it slipped!
 I think it was in her chin, because I remember that for weeks we tried

 to get her to laugh!